 How do we provide an education like that?
 We're not a small law school, but we take pride in the personalized attention we provide to our students.
 We offer practical experiences, but we are grounded in the rigor of contemporary legal theory.
 We never stand still—we innovate, we experiment, we break and remake the mold.

 As an unconventional dean, I am finding unconventional ways to improve the school.
 I bring a fresh perspective to the task of helping students become excellent lawyers and find exciting jobs in the current legal marketplace.

-One of the most exciting developments at UB is the dramatic, contemporary law center that we now call home.
-The new John and Frances Angelos Law Center facility is quickly becoming a Baltimore landmark and is recognized as one of the greenest buildings in the region.
-It features innovative systems to make optimal use of air, light and water.
+One of the most exciting developments at UB is the dramatic, contemporary law center that we call home.
+The John and Frances Angelos Law Center, which opened in April 2013, has quickly become a Baltimore landmark.
+One of the most environmentally sustainable academic structures in the country, the law center -- which was granted LEED Platinum status by the U.S. Green Building Council -- features innovative systems to make optimal use of air, light and water.
 The building symbolizes our vision of the law as a pathway toward more stable communities, stronger civic institutions and better relations among human beings.
 (Learn more about our new building.)

 If you're a new student, your first days at the school will change your life.
 We’ll introduce you to a different way of thinking.
 You will find mentors—on the faculty and staff, within the alumni community and among your fellow students.
 We'll help you reach your goals as you help others reach theirs.